It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 From CBS Eyeball News, Atlanta, childless couples have happier marriages.

-That's the name of an open university, UK, interviewed and surveyed 5,000 people.
+Researchers at the Open University in the United Kingdom, that's the name of Open University, UK, interviewed and surveyed 5,000 people.

 They found that men and women without crumb crunchers are more satisfied with their relationships.